-From Wikipedia, the free encyclopedia.
-Jay Cocks (born January 12, 1944) is a film critic and motion picture screenwriter.
+John C. "Jay" Cocks Jr. (born January 12, 1944) is an American film critic and screenwriter.
 He is a graduate of Kenyon College.
-He was a critic for Time, Newsweek, and Rolling Stone, among other magazines, before moving into film writing.
-As a screenwriter, he worked on Martin Scorsese's The Age of Innocence and Gangs of New York -- a screenplay he started working on in 1976 -- as well as Kathryn Bigelow's Strange Days.
-Cocks also performed an uncredited rewrite of James Cameron's screenplay for Titanic.
+Before shifting to screenplay writing, he was a critic for Time, Newsweek, and Rolling Stone, among other magazines.
 Description above from the Wikipedia article Jay Cocks, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Jay Cocks and Farran Smith Nehme on 'The Heiress'